 Since 2003, the Northwestern Cancer Prevention Consortium has been conducting research and publishing their findings.
-Explore summaries of our completed studies, and check out links to our Research Articles.
+Explore summaries of our completed studies, and check out links to our Publications.

 The goal of this study was to find out if anti-estrogen compounds extracted from soy beans could have a cancer prevention effect in healthy women at high risk for breast cancer.
 The study found that in postmenopausal women, no significant good or bad effects were seen on the breast.
 But in pre-menopausal women, there was a possibility that these soy compounds could increase the growth rate of breast cells, which is undesirable.
 The outcome of the study was therefore to caution women- particularly younger women- against the use of soy extracts, although the consumption of whole soy foods (like edemame or tofu) has no known harmful effects.

 Aspirin use has been shown in many studies to have protective effects against colon cancer.
 In this study, we tested a new way of looking at colon cells, to see if the beneficial effects of aspirin could be assessed after a short time of aspirin use, by shining a light on the colon cells.
 The study was successful in this regard; after three months of treatment, participants in the aspirin group showed normalization of these markers, but participants who received placebo did not.
 Therefore, this new and accurate way of evaluating colon cells is being tested further in our ongoing studies and will be an important aid to studies of colon cancer prevention.

 Selenium is a food component that has shown promise for cancer prevention, but clinical trials have shown mixed results.
 In this study, we looked at a particular form of selenium given to healthy men, in three doses, to better understand the absorption of this compound when given by mouth, and the effects of different doses.